AMOS-ConversationalTax/ConversationalTax/docs/datastore.md

 ### Reminders

-The compostion of a Reminders document is:
+The composition of a Reminders document is:

 | Field | Datatype | Description |
 | :------------- |:-------------:| -----:|